tromgy/service-base/README.md

 ## Background

 Years ago (circa 2008?)
-Microsoft published the original C++ class and a sample service project that is still available at
+Microsoft published the original C++ class and a sample service project that was once available at

 https://code.msdn.microsoft.com/windowsapps/CppWindowsService-cacf4948